ricobuilds/fsboilerplatev2/README.md

 # Fullstack Boilerplate V2
 [STATUS] Partially Complete

-This boilerplate is an improvement of my previous boilerplate that I utilised for Web3 projects - consists of my favourite frontend technologies along with industry standard tools for development, like Hardhat and Ethers.js.
+This boilerplate is an improvement of my previous boilerplate with tool I use for Web3 projects.

-`NOTE: To remove any packages, simply run "yarn remove <package_name"`

 ## Dependencies
 - TypeScript(React) > frontend